moggieuk/ERCF-Software-V3/README.md

 ### Some setup notes based on my learnings:
 <ul>
   <li>Firstly the importance of a reliable and fairly accurate encoder should not be under estimated.
 If you cannot get very reliable results from `ERCF_CALIBRATE_ENCODER` then don't proceed with setup - address the encoder problem first.
-Note that I had really good luck with this https://discord.com/channels/460117602945990666/909743915475816458/1023873076095615036 approach of blackening the encoder wheel and then adjusting the sensor is little *further* away from the gear.
+Because the encoder is the HEART of ERCF I [created a how-to](/doc/ENCODER.md) on fixing many possible problems with encoder.
   <li>If using a toolhead sensor, that must be reliable too.
 The hall effect based switch is very awkward to get right because of so many variables: strength of magnet, amount of iron in washer, even temperature, therefore I strongly recommend a simple microswitch based detection.
 They work first time, every time.
   <li>The longer the bowden length the more important it is to calibrate correctly (do a couple of times to check for consistency).
 Small errors multiply with longer moves!
   <li>Eliminate all points of friction in the filament path.
 There is lots written about this already but I found some unusual places where filament was rubbing on plastic and drilling out the path improved things a good deal.